 Domestic Trip Delays & Baggage Loss

-Domestic travel insurance policies will cover any trip delays for travel within India as a result of the outbreak of coronavirus disease.
+Domestic travel insurance policies will cover any trip delays or baggage loss for travel within India as a result of the outbreak of coronavirus disease.
 The terms and conditions of the policy will remain the same as it was at the time of its purchase.

 Omitted/ Optional Covers in Most Schengen Travel Insurance Policies

 Claims arising out of the following things are either optional or omitted in most Schengen Insurance policies available in India:

 Pre-existing ailments including asthma, cardiac problems, diabetes and hypertension